-The Nov.
-24 edition of The Living Church is available online to registered subscribers.
+The February 23 issue of The Living Church is available online for registered subscribers.

 Review by Leonard Freeman • The main characters in American Hustle are not saints, but they could be first cousins of Abraham and Sarah, or Rahab.